Dr Lucie Newsome

 Dr Newsome represents Australia in the Gender Equality Policy in Practice Project, an international research network that examines the gendered impacts of public policy.
-As part of this network Dr Newsome (in authorship with Professor Alison Sheridan) will contribute to an edited book on Australia’s policy of self-regulation to improve the numbers of women on ASX boards.
-As part of the Gender Equality Policy in Practice Project- Care Network, Dr Newsome continues to write on the gendered impacts of paid parental leave policy in Australia and on gender equality policy in the Australian context.
+As part of this network Dr Newsome (in authorship with Professor Alison Sheridan) will contribute to an edited book on Australia’s policy of self-regulation to improve the numbers of women on ASX boards and the implementation of pay equity policy in Australia.
+Dr Newsome continues to write on the gendered impacts of paid parental leave policy and on gender equality policy in the Australian context.

-In collaboration with Dr Theresa Smith-Ruig, Dr Newsome is currently undertaking research that examines the constraints and opportunities faced by female leaders of agribusiness firms.
+In collaboration with Professor Alison Sheridan, Dr Newsome is currently undertaking research that examines the constraints and opportunities faced by female leaders of agribusiness firms.

 Dr Newsome also works with Professor Alison Sheridan to examine the professional agribusiness services sector, the role of women in leading these firms and the gendered impacts of farm succession planning.

 Professional agriculture service sector, succession planning, flexible work in the local government context, access to superannuation in the arts sector.